DinoChiesa/Edge-Runload-Proxy/README.md

 delayBetweenIterations

-    This can be a pure numeric,
+    A sequence consists of a set of requests, and each sequence can be repeated N times.
+Between iterations, runload may delay, this amount of time.
+This number can be a pure numeric, interpreted as milliseconds to delay between iterations of a sequence, or a string which holds a Javascript expression that resolves to a numeric; for example, "Math.floor(Math.random() * 500) +
-    interpreted as milliseconds to delay, or a string which holds a Javascript expression that resolves to a numeric; for example, "Math.floor(Math.random() * 500) + 750". delayBetweenIterations defaults to zero.
+    750". delayBetweenIterations defaults to zero.
+This quantity is obviously irrelevant if the number of iterations is 1 (or default).

 If you provide bad code in either of iterations or